-A major advantage of $\beta$ -NMR in detecting TRSB is the ability (i) to implant the probe ${}^8\text{Li}^+$ at low energy into thin layered structures and (ii) to control this implantation depth on the nanometer scale.
-In this study, ${}^8\text{Li}^+$ is preferentially implanted into a thin silver layer evaporated onto YBCO, instead of the superconductor itself.
+implant the probe 8Li+ at low energy into thin layered structures and (ii) to control this implantation depth on the nanometer scale.
+In this study, 8Li+ is preferentially implanted into the thin silver overlayer evaporated onto YBCO, instead of the superconductor itself.
 Stopping the probes in the overlayer eliminates the possibility that the probe perturbs the superconductivity.
-Also, the ${}^8\text{Li}^+$ nucleus carries an electric quadrupole moment, so the spectrum in non-cubic YBCO is complicated by quadrupole splittings [23].
-In contrast, ${}^8\text{Li}^+$ in Ag, below 1 Tesla, exhibits a single narrow resonance with T-independent linewidth [24].
+Also, the 8Li+ nucleus carries an electric quadrupole moment, so the spectrum in non-cubic YBCO is complicated by quadrupole splittings [23].
+In contrast, 8Li+ in Ag, below 1 Tesla, exhibits a single narrow resonance with T-independent linewidth [24].
 From basic magnetostatics, any inhomogeneous fields in the YBCO layer will decay exponentially outside the superconductor as $\exp(-\frac{2\pi}{a}z)$ where a is the length scale of the inhomogeneity in YBCO [26, 27].
-Thus we can only detect such fields provided our probe-YBCO stopping distance z is $\leq \frac{a}{2\pi}$ .
+Thus we can only detect such fields provided our probe-YBCO stopping distance z is $\leq \frac{a}{2\pi}$.
 Any magnetic field inhomogeneities arising in this way will broaden the intrinsic resonance of the Ag layer.